-An individual criminally trespasses if they enters or remain on or in property (building or land) of another, without consent.
+An individual criminally trespasses if he or she enters or remains on property (building or land) of another, without consent.
 The individual must also have had notice that the entry was forbidden; or received notice to depart but failed to do so.
 Often, with commercial buildings or stores, the person had been given a Trespass Warning in the past, instructing them not to return to that store, which serves as the notice that entry was forbidden.

 (a) A person commits an offense if the person enters or remains on or in property of another, including residential land, agricultural land, a recreational vehicle park, a building, or an aircraft or other vehicle, without effective consent and the person: (1) had notice that the entry was forbidden; or (2) received notice to depart but failed to do so.

 Criminal Trespass penalties depend on where the trespass occurred.
 It's a Class B misdemeanor, typically, although it can be a Class A misdemeanor if trespassing in a habitation or the person was carrying a deadly weapon.

 |Class C Misdemeanor||Not Jailable, No more than $500 fines|

 |Class B Misdemeanor||Not more than 180 days in a county jail, and/or no more than $2,000 fines|

 |Class A Misdemeanor||Not more than 1 year in a county jail, and/or no more than $4,000 fines|